 The goals of cardiomyopathy treatment are to:

-The type of treatment depends on the type of cardiomyopathy and its severity.
+The type of treatment depends on the type of cardiomyopathy and how serious it is.

 Surgery or other procedures

 - Ventricular assist device (VAD).
-This helps blood flow through the heart.
-A VAD usually is considered after less invasive approaches are unsuccessful.
+A VAD helps pump blood from the lower chambers of the heart to the rest of the body.
+It's also called a mechanical circulatory support device.
+Most often, a VAD is considered after less invasive treatments don't help.
 It can be used as a long-term treatment or as a short-term treatment while waiting for a heart transplant.

 - Pacemaker.
-This small device placed under the skin in the chest or abdomen uses electrical impulses to control arrhythmias.
+A pacemaker is a small device that's placed in the chest to help control the heartbeat.

 Types of surgery used to treat cardiomyopathy include:

 - Septal myectomy.
-In this open-heart surgery, a surgeon removes part of the thickened heart muscle wall (septum) that separates the two bottom heart chambers (ventricles).
-Removing part of the heart muscle improves blood flow through the heart and reduces mitral valve regurgitation.
-Septal myectomy is used to treat hypertrophic cardiomyopathy.
+This is a type of open-heart surgery that can treat hypertrophic cardiomyopathy.
+A surgeon removes part of the thickened heart muscle wall, called a septum, that separates the two bottom heart chambers, called ventricles.
+Removing part of the heart muscle improves blood flow through the heart.
+It also improves a type of heart valve disease called mitral valve regurgitation.

 Lifestyle and home remedies